rent-yr-chemicals/DnDTeX/README.md

   * Skill names are *not* space-sensitive.
 All spaces are ignored, so `AnimalHandling` and `Animal Handling` are equally valid.
   * There is one exception to the case-sensitive rule: `SleightofHand` is valid as well as `SleightOfHand` (and therefore also `Sleight of Hand` and `Sleight Of Hand`).
 There's no good reason for this besides code aesthetics.

-`\SkillBonus` supports automatic parsing of equations and stat names.
+`\SkillBonus` supports automatic parsing of formulas and stat names.
 So, for example, calling
 ```latex
 \ProficientSkill{Stealth}
 \SkillBonus{Stealth}{Proficiency}